SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. note::

    Extended grapheme clusters can be composed of one or more Unicode scalars.
-   This means that different Unicode characters, and different representations of the same Unicode character, can require different amounts of memory to store.
+   This means that different characters, and different representations of the same character, can require different amounts of memory to store.
    Because of this, characters in Swift do not each take up the same amount of memory within a string's representation.